Desert flowers thriving in the hot summer weather

 The almost pom-pom like inflorescence in a beautiful blue, are the flowers of Brunonia australis, the native cornflower.

 The Mulla Mullas, Ptilotus species, with flower heads looking like feathers, come in shades of white, pink and mauve and a variety of shapes.
-They are looking spectacular.
 Another common name of this genus is the Prince of Wales feather flower and you can see why.

 Check with the Guides in the Visitor Information Centre where to see them in the Botanic Gardens.